Skip to content

 FastAPI's TestClient via httpx used for all API endpoint tests.
 Tests run without a live server.

-TEST-009ERRORrequirement
+TEST-009ERRORrequirement checkable

 Database fixtures — no production data in tests